Summer Palace

 No analysis available

-Pool is strongly supported and consistent across the building’s current listings.
-Roughly 20+ remarks mention it directly, with phrases like “sparkling pool,” “3rd floor pool,” and “pool on the 3rd floor w/ BBQ area.”
-The evidence is repeated across multiple listings/agents and aligns with the MLS amenity data, so this is a very high-confidence building feature.
+Pool is strongly supported.
+Roughly 20+ listings mention it directly with phrases like "swimming pool," "sparkling pool," "3rd floor pool," and "resort-style amenities" including a pool.
+The consistency across many listings and agents makes this a very reliable building feature.

 No analysis available

-I searched for explicit salt-water pool language such as "saltwater pool" or "salt pool."
-The listings mention a swimming pool many times, but none indicate that the pool is salt water.
+I searched for explicit salt-water pool language such as 'saltwater pool,' 'salt pool,' or 'saline pool.'
+The remarks repeatedly mention a pool, but never identify it as salt water.

-In-unit laundry is confirmed across the building.
-Public remarks explicitly mention it in well over 15 listings with phrases like "washer and dryer inside the unit," "in-unit washer/dryer," and "stackable washer dryer in unit," matching the current MLS inclusions data (20/20).
-The evidence is highly consistent across multiple listings and appears to be a stable building feature.
+In-unit laundry is strongly confirmed across the building.
+Public remarks mention it in many listings with phrases like "washer and dryer inside the unit," "in-unit washer/dryer," "W/D in unit," and "stackable washer dryer in unit."
+The evidence appears consistent across multiple agents and listing versions, not like a one-off copy-paste error.

 No analysis available